obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 - [ ] Events
   - Event Reason:
 - [x] API .status
-  - Condition name: CCI Driver readiness and CCI Status field can be introduced
+  - Condition name: CCI Driver Pod Readiness (populated by kubelet)
   - Other field:
 - [ ] Other (treat as last resort)
   - Details:

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?
+Alpha: k8s Cluster can be started without driver

-Pods not using CCI Drivers continue to work as before.
-Consistent state handling for pods which require a CCI Driver.
+Beta: Pods not using CCI Drivers continue to work as before.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?